mercadopago/devsite-docs/guides/resources/oauth/oauth-authorization.en.md

 >
 > Important
 >
 > Remember that you will be using your seller's sensitive information.
 Secure a backup and do not include it in your link URLs; manage such information from your server only.

 Done!
 You already linked your seller's account to your application via OAuth.

-> Remember that these steps need to be repeated with each account you want to link.
+> Keep in mind that these steps need to be repeated with each account you want to link.

-## Renew credentials
+## Refresh your credentials

 **Your sellers' data that you received last 180 days**.
 After that, you need to request the seller's authorization again.
 To avoid this, renew data before the deadline to ensure they are always current.

 To refresh them, use the following OAuth API call: